Blue Core Research

 There are more capabilities for reactive and proactive forensics.
 The first aims to investigate security events, and the latter gives visibility into the activity to facilitate control design, gap analysis, identification of poor security practices, and more.

 The bottom line is that controlling the activity allows you to secure the database against all threats.
-It takes some time and effort to determine the best way to approach each subsection of the activity, but everything can be secured.
+It takes some time and effort to determine the best approach for each subsection of the activity, but everything can be secured.

 Final thoughts

 Securing databases is an imperative.
-Databases hold the data we need to protect and safeguarding them is at the core of information security.
-Traditional approaches are inadequate and fail to secure databases, but modern solutions like Core Audit offer robust and effective security that will significantly reduce the risk of a data breach.
+Databases hold the data we need to protect, and safeguarding them is at the core of information security.
+Traditional approaches are inadequate and fail to secure databases.
+However, modern solutions like Core Audit offer robust and effective security that will significantly reduce the risk of a data breach.

-Talk to us today and let us help you protect your most critical assets.
+Contact us today, and let us help you protect your critical assets.